frankwxu/frankwxu.github.io/index.md

 - D. Xu and W. Xu, “State-based incremental testing of aspect-oriented programs,” in Proceedings of the 5th international conference on Aspect-oriented software development.
 Bonn, Germany: ACM, Jun.
 2006, pp. 180–189, (Acceptance rates: 23/96 = 24%).
 - W. Xu and D. Xu, “A model-based approach to test generation for aspect-oriented programs,” in AOSD 2005 Workshop on Testing Aspect-Oriented Programs, Chicago, USA, 2005.
 - D. Xu, W. Xu, and K. E. Nygard, “A state-based approach to testing aspect-oriented programs.” in International Conference on Software Engineering and Knowledge Engineering, Taiwan, Jul.
 2005, pp. 366–371.

 * * *
+<h2 id="committee">Committee</h2>
+- Program Co-Chair, SEPT Symposium for the IEEE Computer Society Signature Conference on Computers, Software and Applications, 2020
+- Session Chair, the 17th IEEE International Conference on Intelligence and Security Informatics,  2019
+- Organizing Committee Member, the 9th International Symposium on Cybersecurity, Las Vegas, Nevada, USA, 2018
+- PC member, the International Conference on Software Engineering and Knowledge Engineering, 2013-2020
+- PC member, the Symposium On Applied Computing (Software Engineering Track), 2013-2020
+- Reviewer, the Journal of Education and Information Technologies,2016-2020
+- Reviewer, the International Journal of Software Engineering and Knowledge Engineering, 2015-
+- Member Chair, the IEEE Executive Committee, 2011 - 2014
+- PC member, the 22nd IEEE WETICE International Conference(Validation of Safety Critical Collaboration Systems Track), 2013
+- Editorial Board Member, the ACTA Press (Software Engineering Track), 2012
+- Session Chair,  the International Conference on Software Security and Reliability, 2012
+- Committee Member,  the International Association of Science and Technology(Software Engineering Track), 2009 - 2012
+- Session Chair, the 13th International Conference on Enterprise Information Systems, 2011

+* * *
 <h2 id="hiring">I am hiring!</h2>